 Measure it twice

-If you’re looking to add a counter-depth refrigerator to your new kitchen, you’ll need to pay close attention to not only the depth, but also to the width of your planned cabinet cutout.
-Alternatively, you can place your refrigerator at the end of a row of cabinets, so if it’s a little wider it won’t cause fit issues.
+If you’re looking to add a counter-depth refrigerator to your new kitchen, you’ll need to pay close attention to not only the depth, but the width of your planned cabinet cutout.
+Alternatively, you could place your refrigerator at the end of a row of cabinets, so if it’s a little wider it won’t cause fit issues.